jsrebuild/build-your-own-vuejs/book/chapter1.md

 }
 ```

-The instace method of Vue Class are injected in a mixin parttern.
-We'll find this mixin parttern quite common.
-Mixin is just a function that takes a construtor, add method to its prototype, and return the construtor.
+The instance method of Vue Class are injected using a mixin pattern.
+We'll find this mixin pattern quite common when writing Vuejs's instance method later.
+Mixin is just a function that takes a constructor, add some methods to its prototype, and return the constructor.

-So initMixin add `_init` method to `Vue.prototype`.
+So `initMixin` add `_init` method to `Vue.prototype`.
 And this method calls `initState` from `state.js`:

 *src/instance/state.js*